LedgerHQ/ledger-fresh-management/blogpost.md

 It has been partially implemented on Ethereum, with [Argent](https://github.com/argentlabs) pioneering its use since 2018, and there are currently several competing specifications ([EIP-4337](https://eips.ethereum.org/EIPS/eip-4337), [EIP-3074](https://eips.ethereum.org/EIPS/eip-3074) and [EIP-5806](https://eips.ethereum.org/EIPS/eip-5806)) being reviewed to move to a full implementation, enabling for instance to pay for network fees using different assets (e.g any [ERC-20](https://eips.ethereum.org/EIPS/eip-20) token), or define how transactions are ordered.

-Unfortunately even partial implementations of Account Abstraction didn’t get a lot of traction because of the related network costs, particularly when gas price surged during Defi Summer in 2020 and then during the NFT era in 2021.This is going to change with a growing range of efficient L2 solutions aiming at bringing down gas costs.
+Unfortunately even partial implementations of Account Abstraction didn’t get a lot of traction because of the related network costs, particularly when gas price surged during Defi Summer in 2020 and then during the NFT era in 2021.
+This is going to change with a growing range of efficient L2 solutions aiming at bringing down gas costs.

 ### FIDO / WebAuthn